Department of Career Technical Education & Professional Studies

 FCS 454 Administration and Supervision in Child Care Programs (3)

-Prerequisite(s): Junior standing, FCS 351 or FCS 352/353, FCS 450 and approval of the instructor.
+Prerequisite(s): Junior standing, FCS 351 or FCS 352/353, and a completed background check approved by the Department Head.

 FCS 456 Advanced Child Development I (Infant and Toddler Development) (3)